 I actually discovered the area by accident one day when exploring Amsterdam Noord by bicycle.
-We ended up crossing the river over the Oranjesluizen.
-Which are also very interesting to check out if you are interested in ships and engineering.
+I ended up crossing the river over the Oranjesluizen.
+These are also fascinating to check out if you are interested in ships and engineering.

 ‘t Nieuwe Diep

 ‘t Nieuwe Diep is well-known to some and a complete secret to many.
-This distillery and bar is housed in an old pump house hidden in the middle of Flevopark in Amsterdam Oost.
+This distillery and bar is located in an old pump house hidden in the middle of Flevopark in Amsterdam Oost.
 They make their own jenever and sell beer, soda and snacks.
 The pretty little house sits on the edge of a pond with trees all around and is the perfect place for a relaxed drink outside in the spring and summer.
-If you are looking for something in West you can check out De Liefde.
+If you are looking for something in West instead you can check out De Liefde, which has now become delicious Flora.
+Another great option is Dignita behind the Hermitage.
 Or perhaps take a look at our list of favorite garden cafes in Amsterdam.